MrTransistorsChannel/FlySkyIBus/README.md

-# FlySky_IBus
+# FlySkyIBus

-A library for reading FlySky IBus receivers
+An Arduino library to decode the serial FlySky i-bus data received by the FlySky FS-iA6B receiver.